sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/README.md

 ## License

-This project is shared for portfolio and evaluation purposes.
-You are welcome to view the work for learning and reference, but you may not reproduce, redistribute, or republish any part of it as your own.
+This repository is provided for portfolio, learning and review purposes only.

+All content in this repository is the original work of the author.
+No part of this repository may be copied, republished, redistributed or presented as another person's work without explicit permission from the author.